The Virtual Voyagers

 Figuring it out as I go

-I didn’t leave my old life because I had a perfect plan.
-I left because something wasn’t working anymore.
+I didn’t have a perfect plan when I left my old life.
+I just knew I couldn’t keep doing what I was doing.
 After years in a high-stress corporate career and running a business, I knew I needed something different, even if I couldn’t fully define what that looked like yet.

 Losing my mom in 2021 changed everything.
 It forced me to slow down, take a hard look at my life, and ask what actually mattered.
-Not in theory, but in how I was living day to day.
-In 2022, I sold my business, and my husband and I stepped into a completely different way of living, one that felt uncertain at times, but also more honest.
+In 2022, I sold my business, and my husband and I stepped into a completely different way of living, one that felt crazy, scary, and uncertain at times, but also more aligned.

-I still love the simple things.
+I live for the simple things.
 Coffee in a quiet café, long walks, writing, photography, and noticing the in-between moments that used to get lost in the noise.
 That’s where most of the meaning is for me now.

 This space is where I share that experience as it unfolds.
-The travel, the growth, the resets, and everything in between.
+The travel, the growth, the reality, and everything in between.

 Ian Atkinson